How to Make Your Own Potting Mix for Pots and Containers

 Potting mix is not garden soil—which is heavy and includes sand, clay, and other cheaper additives that won’t work for containers.
 Some people may refer to it as potting soil, yet potting mix is soilless.
 It’s lighter and fluffier than ground soil to allow enough air and water for healthy root growth and also provides enough anchorage for roots.
 These soilless mixes are sterile, so there is no chance of introducing pest or disease problems.

 Potting mix can certainly be bought in bags at garden stores.
-Look for “Soilless Potting Mix,” which generally includes three ingredients: 1) peat moss or coconut coir for moisture and nutrient retention, 2) pine bark for anchorage, and 3) either perlite or vermiculite so air space so its texture is light and fluffy.
+Look for “Soilless Potting Mix,” which generally includes three ingredients: 1) peat moss or coconut coir for moisture and nutrient retention, 2) pine bark for anchorage, and 3) either perlite or vermiculite for air space, which makes the texture light and fluffy.
 Some potting mix also includes fertilizer or moisture-retaining treatments.
 If you use a potting mix with fertilizer, you’ll need to adjust the fertilizer you provide.
 (Think of salted butter versus unsalted butter in a recipe!)

 Before Making Your Own Potting Mix